 - APHA suggests that abstracts be developed off-line before accessing the online submission form.

-- Use the spell-check and word-count features of your word processor to check the text of the abstract before submitting it.
+- Use the spell-check and word-count features of your word processor to check the text of the abstract before copying it into the system.

 Use Detailed Instruction for the Abstract Submission Process to help you walk through the steps of submitting and abstract.

 The Health Informatics Information Technology Theater (HIIT) Center is an environment for live presentations of information and computer technology applications for public health.
-The meeting room is equipped with internet access, and video projection and stereo audio.
+The meeting room is equipped with internet access, video projection and stereo audio.
 For more information and detailed requirements click on the program below.
-(Please note there are a very limited number of openings).
+(Please be advised that there are a very limited number of openings in this venue).

-Short or feature length films should be submitted to the APHA Film Festival.
+Short or feature length films should be submitted to the APHA Global Public Health Film Festival.
 The Film Festival is held in a meeting room with theater-quality video projection and stereo audio.
 For more information and detailed requirements click on the program below.
-(Please note there are a very limited number of openings).
+(Please be advised that there are a very limited number of openings).

 APHA encourages film/video submitters to caption their videos so that deaf and hearing impaired registrants can fully participate in the Film Festival.
 While all public health related films are welcome, special consideration will be given to films that are captioned or will be captioned prior to the Annual Meeting.

 PowerPoint presentations and voice recordings of oral scientific sessions are synced and uploaded to the APHA website after the meeting.
 Packaged as E-ssentialLearning, Annual Meeting attendees may purchase the system providing unlimited access to hundreds of presentations.
 Oral session presenters who do not wish to have their presentation recorded and included in E-ssentialLearning may opt out.
 For more information log on to E-ssentialLearning.